pythonianfr/tshistory/README.md

 When it is bad: if you edit your series all the time to random value date positions, it will be wasteful in storage.

+Reading any version of the series will always be the fastest (io-bound) operation.

 Alternative backend storage and storage strategies will be considered in the future.